Teh-Lemon/Teh-Lemon.github.io/projects.md

 {% endfor %}
 </div>

-# Projects that can still be downloaded but can't be guarunteed to run on modern systems.
+# These can still be downloaded but can't be guaranteed to run on modern systems.

 <div class="portfolioWrapper">
 {% for project in site.poetry %}